ZSShen/C-Common-Data-Structures/README.md

 - `CMAKE_BUILD_TYPE`
   + Release - For performance optimized binary.
 Library output folder is `./lib/release/`.
   + Debug - For debug information added binary.
 Library output folder is `./lib/debug/`.
-  + Note that for demo program and unit test.
-The output folders are always in `./bin/demo/` and `./bin/test/`.
+  + Note that for demo program and unit test, the output folders are always in `./bin/demo/` and `./bin/test/`.

 For examples:
 - For debug version of vector